The College of Liberal Arts

 Foundation Courses (21 hours)

-• Geography: (choose three hours from the these four) GEOG 3380, World Regional Geography, Geography of Arkansas, GEOG 4390, Historical Geography of the US, GEOG 3315, Geography of Latin America, GEOG 3345, Geography of China and East Asia.
+• Geography: GEOG 3380, Geography of Arkansas, or GEOG 4390, Historical Geography of the US, or GEOG 3315, Geography of Latin America or GEOG 3345, Geography of China and East Asia.

 • History: HIST 2320, Introduction to Historical Research

-• Liberal Arts: ILS 3380, History and Principles of the Liberal Arts, [Core: I and R], offered every spring semester
+• Liberal Arts: ILS 3380, History and Principles of the Liberal Arts, [Core: I and R], offered on request.

 • Literature and Language: ENGL 2312, American Literature I, or ENGL 2313, American Literature II, or ENGL 2316, English Literature I, or ENGL 2317, English Literature II, or ENGL 2318, English Literature III, or WLAN 2315, Cultural Studies, or WLAN 2325, Issues of Cultural Identity, or WLAN 2350, World Languages, (if WLAN course taken as general education then ENGL should be taken): or a 2320 or higher foreign language course